why can therapy help prevent

 Therapy and Parent Coaching

 Olivia Bergeron, LCSW is a psychotherapist and parent coach who founded Mommy Groove Therapy & Parent Coaching to help parents navigate the huge changes that come with having a child.
+She is a provider available on the boober platform.
 Olivia works with people to create lasting change.
 She does this by providing clients with therapy or coaching or a hybrid of both.
 With offices in Park Slope and Union Square, and in-home visits, Mommy Groove Therapy & Parent Coaching is dedicated to creating happy, healthy families.
 Olivia offers help, whether you are seeking to make changes in your life, or to address anxiety/depression, or wish that you had a brighter north star when it comes to parenting.
 There is no need to go it alone.